axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

   <p>Stocks are a 400 instrument and not a fixed to the salary problem.</p>

   <h1>Decentralize Salaries</h1>
-   <p style="margin-bottom:0; ">If the big pain for managers is deciding salaries and raises, then let somebody else do it.
+   <p class="_mb0">If the big pain for managers is deciding salaries and raises, then let somebody else do it.
 In fact, let <em>everybody</em> do it,
     <ul>
      <li>Let every person recognize other people&rsquo;s contribution.</li>
      <li>Salaries and raises are then based on these recognitions.
 If this man got 10% of the recognitions and this woman got 20%, then the woman gets twice as much as the guy.</li>